-Configuring Requests and Limits in Kubernetes Deployments
+What are Requests and Limits in Kubernetes?

-Requests (Guaranteed Resources)
+Understanding Requests (Guaranteed Resources)

 Requests are guaranteed resources that Kubernetes will ensure for the container on a node.
-If the required Requests resources are not available, the pod is not scheduled and lies in a Pending state until the required resources are made available (by cluster autoscaler).
+If the required Request resources are not available, the pod is not scheduled and lies in a Pending state until the required resources are made available (by cluster autoscaler).
+Increasing or decreasing the Request value can have direct implications on your Cloud Infrastructure Cost, as the more Request you allocate to a container, the fewer pods will be scheduled per node.

 Limits (Maximum Resources)